Halloween Email Marketing: 10 Steps To Build Your Strategy

 Well, Halloween is a family-friendly holiday without the expectations of Thanksgiving or Christmas.
 This means that while it doesn’t have the same spending patterns, sales do leap!

-- 2021 is expected to be the biggest season for the Halloween industry
+- 2022 is expected to be a great season for the Halloween industry

 - 68% of adults look forward to celebrating Halloween

 - Total consumer expenditure reached $8 billion in 2020